akashadhikari/asauce/README.md

 # Asauce
-A Chrome extension that will allow you to browse through or search the contents of specific channels on Youtube (By default, the extension is set to searching "Vsauce" channel videos-- you can always modify ;) ).
+A Chrome extension that will allow you to browse through or search the contents of specific channels on Youtube (By default, the extension is set to searching "Vsauce" channel's videos-- you can always modify ;) ).

 # Installation:
 1) Download the zip file and unzip it to a folder. <br>